mergeability/mergeable/docs/deploy.md

 6. Add a repository for your Github app by going to [application settings](https://github.com/settings/installations)
 7. Do a test pull request to check if everything is working

+Note: if you wish to use a different config file name beside `mergeable.yml`, use `CONFIG_PATH` environment variable.

 ### Possible issues

 ####  `400 bad request` / `Error: No X-Hub-Signature found on request`